memfault/interrupt/_posts/2024-08-29-memory-debugging.md

 ---
-title: Preventing Real-Time Disruptions — Debugging an Inefficient Memory Usage Pattern
+title: How Memory Usage Patterns Can Derail Real-time Performance
 description:
   A story about memory usage causing real-time performance issues in an audio system.